Maksim-jmb/agent/README.md

 Should be able to switch window layouts on the fly - without restarting.
 Just have horizontal, vertical, and a sample custom - VFX I left out... you could add more customs or call them what you want.
 My Custom layout is based off of 2 monitors 2560,1080 and 1920,1080...change according to your monitor layout

 Hopefully you can just swap out the Agents folder and this will work - settings.json holds the layouts and LGUI2's: change as needed, and bwl.config is only a test file.
 LGUI's if you close a window - reload should bring it back....as of now if you hit RELOAD a ton of times----you will have a ton of windows built up behind main window!!!
+I think - just using visible/hide for now to show them.